 Let’s go over the steps:

-- Download and install Anaconda (Go with the latest Python version).
+- Download and install Anaconda (choose the latest Python version).

-Specify the appropriate configuration options for your particular environment.
-For example:
+- Specify the appropriate configuration options for your particular environment.

 - Run the presented command in the terminal to install PyTorch.

-For the example configuration we specified in step (3), we have the following command:
+For the example, suppose we have the following configuration: